Elaine Carroll: Life and career

 episode is guaranteed to have you laughing within the first 12 seconds (how exact!) and you will no doubt be hooked as we were and will certainly need to check out more of her stuff.

 In 2010, she appeared in an episode of the AMC drama series Mad Men, and the next year had a small role as a nurse in the thriller film The Good Doctor.

 In 2013, Carroll began to co-star in the web series Precious Plum, a parody of the reality show Here Comes Honey Boo Boo.
 The show was about Plum (Carroll), a child beauty pageant contestant whose mother takes her to shows and it deals with the misfortunes they faced on the way.

-The same year Carroll was listed as one of Vulture's "50 Comedians You Should and Will Know" and one of Complexs "25 Funny People Who Should Get Their Own TV Show."
+The same year, Carroll was listed as one of Vulture's "50 Comedians You Should and Will Know" and one of Complexs "25 Funny People Who Should Get Their Own TV Show."

-In 2015, she was cast as Harriet Eisele on The Astronaut Wives Club, an American period drama television series which premiered on June 18, 2015.
+In 2015, she was cast as Harriet Eisele on The Astronaut Wives Club, an American period drama television series which premiered on June 18 of that year.
 ABC canceled the series after one season.